Neilus03/ft_get_next_line/README.md

 Reading from a file descriptor (FD) is way too tedious

-- Actual Status : ongoing.
+- Actual Status : finished.
 - Result        : 104.